chrisgrieser/pdf-annotation-extractor/README.md

   /bin/bash -c (curl -sL "https://raw.githubusercontent.com/chrisgrieser/pdf-annotation-extractor/main/install.sh")
   ```

-- Open a PDF with the app it.
+- Open a PDF with the app.
 On the first run, the app opens a text file containing the settings required.

 ## Usage